HackerCat-Mod/scope/README.md

-# scope
+# Scope

-Run a hosted copy of Scratch on a server
+Scope allows you to run a directly hosted copy of `scratch-gui`, `scratch-www` or `hackercat-www` on your system.